 • People sometimes guess the domain name of sites they have not visited before; so pick a name that describes your blog, company or brand.
 Even when people have been to a site before, they will often try to guess or remember the site name instead of using a bookmark or history list; so an ideal domain name is short, simple, memorable and easy to spell.

-Two types of URLs• Static URLs get content directly from server files and always stay the same unless a webmaster purposefully changes an html file.
+Create Custom Branded Short URLs with Tiny CC - Choose between Static and Dynamic URLs• Static URLs get content directly from server files and always stay the same unless a webmaster purposefully changes an html file.

 • Dynamic URLs get content from templates + databases.
 When URLs are requested, a web script begins with a template and fills in details by fetching information from a database.
 Since database content can be subject to frequent updating that means webpage content can frequently change as well.